 Part 11 of the FCC Rules and Regulations require that a copy of the EAS Handbook and State EAS Plan be maintained "at normal duty positions or EAS equipment locations" for all broadcasters and cable operators.
-The current FCC EAS Handbook can be found at www.fcc.gov/general/emergency-alert-system-eas under the HANDBOOK heading.
+The current FCC EAS Handbook can be downloaded as a PDF document at EAS Operator Handbook.
 The current State EAS Plan can be found at www.NE-EAS.org.